peripheral

 isPresent(name) | Determines if a peripheral is present with the given name. |

-getType(peripheral) | Get the type of a wrapped peripheral, or a peripheral with the given name. |
+getType(peripheral) | Get the types of a named or wrapped peripheral. |

 getMethods(name) | Get all available methods for the peripheral with the given name. |

-getName(peripheral) | Get the name of a peripheral wrapped with peripheral.wrap. |
+getName(peripheral) | Get the name of a peripheral wrapped with peripheral.wrap . |

 call(name, method, ...) | Call a method on the peripheral with the given name. |